Lovrom8/RSMods/docs/avalonia-migration.md

   Twitch/Rocksmith smoke checklist remains a release-acceptance task because credentials and a running game are not available in this workspace.

+## The DLL seam

+Everything else in this document measures the migration against WinForms.
+This section is the other contract, and it is the one that does not show up in a feature-parity sweep: what the configurator owes the mod DLL.
+Both defects found the first time it was audited (a setting written to the wrong section, and the live-reload message going missing entirely) were invisible to every screen-by-screen parity check, because the GUI looked and behaved correctly — the game just never saw the result.

+Since the DLL's modular mod framework landed on `develop`, it groups settings by *owning mod*, while the configurator groups them by *INI section*.
+Nothing in either codebase ties a key to its consumer, so the rules below plus the guard test are what hold the seam together.

+### Telling a running game to reload

+`RSMods.ini` is not polled.
+The DLL re-reads it only on a WM_COPYDATA message (`dwData == 1`) handled by `Keybindings::UpdateSettingsOnGUIChange`:

+- `update all` — full reload via `Settings::UpdateSettings()`.
+This is what the configurator sends.
+- `update <custom|setting> <entry> <value>` — single-setting update via `Settings::ParseSettingUpdate`.
+- `WwiseEvent <name>`, `enable`/`disable <effect>`, `Reconnect` — non-settings traffic (SoundPacks, Twitch).

+The DLL routes settings messages through `Registry().EnqueueSettingsUpdate`, which posts them to the framework's `MainThreadInbox`; the next registry tick drains the batch and notifies each mod via `OnSettingsChanged` before re-resolving activation. **Skipping the message means none of that runs**, so a saved setting sits inert until the next game launch.

+`SettingsService.SaveAsync` is the single place this happens, because `RsModsSettings.Save()` is the only path that writes the file — the `IniSection` setters mutate memory and raise `SettingChanged` without persisting.
+A new screen that saves mod settings should go through `SettingsService`, not the static store.

+### Adding or moving a setting

+- **The section is part of the contract, not just the key.** The DLL names both (`reader.GetValue("Mod Settings", "OnScreenFontSize", 24)`), and this store is section-aware, so the same key under the wrong heading reads as absent and the DLL silently falls back to its default.
+The retired WinForms reader was a section-blind line scan, which is why this class of bug could not happen before and can now.
+- **Put a new property in the nested class matching the DLL's section**, not the one matching the screen it appears on. `OnScreenFont` and `OnScreenFontSize` sit on the same slider pair but live in different sections, because that is what the DLL reads.
+- **Keybinds seed empty, never the DLL's default.** The DLL's hardcoded defaults (`"T"`, `"5"`, …) apply only when a key is absent from the file entirely; both GUIs have always written `""`, leaving a bind unset until the user assigns one.
+- **Fix a misplaced key before the build ships, not after.** Round-trip preservation means a key written to the wrong section survives in users' files indefinitely, so correcting it later costs a migration step and a way to delete keys — neither of which this store has, deliberately.
+While the Avalonia configurator is unreleased, moving a property is just moving a property.

+### The guard test

+`GUI.Core.Tests/SettingsKeyParityTests.cs` scrapes `DLL/Settings.{cpp,hpp}` for every `(section, key)` the DLL reads, reflects `RsModsSettings` for every one the GUI writes, and asserts both directions.
+It covers declarative keys only — runtime-built names (`string{n}_N`, `SongListTitle_{i}`) drop out symmetrically — and `[GUI Settings]` is excluded as frontend-only.

+Its `KnownUnexposed` allowlist is the live inventory of settings the DLL reads that no GUI exposes.
+All three current entries are dead on the DLL side too, so the list should only ever shrink.

 ## Current migration boundary

 The user-facing configurator screens are migrated: Mod Settings, Custom Colors, Rocksmith, RS_ASIO,